1.0.2164 (b09c50c) https://tic80.com (C) 2017-2022

 The note can be supplied as an integer between 0 and 95 (representing 8 octaves of 12 notes each) or as a string giving the note name and octave.

-For example, a note value of 14
+For example, a note value of `14` will play the note `D` in the second octave.

-The same note could be specified by the string D-2
+The same note could be specified by the string `D-2`.

-Note names consist of two characters, the note itself (in upper case) followed by -
+Note names consist of two characters, the note itself (in upper case) followed by `-` to represent the natural note or `#` to represent a sharp.

 There is no option to indicate flat values.